Sumatran tiger walking through foliage at Edinburgh Zoo.

 Clownfish swimming near coral in reef tank at Edinburgh Zoo.

-• Sharp metallic tools or objects, alcohol, drones, radios, scooters, bikes, rollerblades or skates and glass items are not allowed on this experience.
+• No sharp metallic tools, alcohol, drones, radios, scooters, bikes, rollerblades or skates, glass items allowed.
+Venue restrictions apply here.

-• Safety is a priority, so guests under the age of 15 must be accompanied by a guardian.
+• Guests under the age of 15 must be accompanied by a guardian for safety reasons.

 Crowned lemur sitting on a tree branch at Edinburgh Zoo.